dubdia/mavs-rc/README.md

 #### Further Assistance
 If these steps do not resolve your problems, do not hesitate to:
-- Open an issue on GitHub for community or developer support.
+- Open an issue on GitHub for developer support.

 ## 📚 Project structure